AV-3/webscraper-f1stats2022/README.md

 The data includes:

-Overall Season results
-Driver standings
-Constructor standings
-Race results
-Qualifying results
-Fastest laps
+Overall season results, Driver/Constructor standings, Race/Qualifying results, and Fastest Laps.

 Feel free to use the csv files withn the 'F1 CSV Folder'.